 Texas Parks and Wildlife Forensics Lab – The Texas Parks and Wildlife Forensics Lab is located in San Marcos, about 50 miles from San Antonio.
 It is located at the A.E.
 Wood Fish Hatchery, where forensic scientists and technicians conduct tests on wildlife and fish to help game wardens find cases of illegal poaching for sale (as an example, of snapping turtles, which are a threatened and protected species in Texas).

-City of Pflugerville, Texas Crime Laboratory – The Crime Laboratory for the Police Department of the city of Pflugerville Texas (about 80 miles from San Antonio) processes evidence from crime scenes located throughout the city and neighboring areas.
+City of Pflugerville CID – The Crime Laboratory for the Police Department of the city of Pflugerville Texas (about 80 miles from San Antonio) processes evidence from crime scenes located throughout the city and neighboring areas.